isomerpages/mse/pages/mse50.md

 <iframe src="https://www.youtube.com/embed/ksnmTNMwvhM" width="100%" height="30%" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <p><strong>#50YearsOfSustainability - Crowdsourcing for your environment stories</strong></p>
 <p>Got your own story or memory of what Singapore’s environment used to be like when you were growing up?
-Share your stories and experiences in the comments section below and stand to win a limited edition MSE50 stamp set and a Good Morning meme T-shirt! </p>
+Share your stories and experiences with us and stand to win limited edition prizes! </p>

 <div>